-This Region II RWSP and projects were developed jointly (s.
+This Region II RWSP and WSD projects were developed jointly (s.
 373.709(3), F.S.) with regional water supply authorities, utilities, self-suppliers, and local governments.
-Region II counties and RUA representative municipalities participated in WSA and RWSP outreach and public forums, and in developing WSD projects.
 During development of the District's 2018 WSA, surveys were distributed to invite review and feedback on population and water use estimates and future demand projections.
 Both in-person and online public forums presented draft 2018 WSA findings with opportunities for public comment.
 Technical data and modeling tools were presented at a public workshop in July 2018.
-Further information on the 2018 WSA Update and public involvement is on the District website: https://nwfwater.com/Water-Resources/Water-Supply-Planning/Water-Supply-Assessments.
+Further information on the 2018 WSA Update outreach and public involvement efforts is on the District website: https://nwfwater.com/Water-Resources/Water-Supply-Planning/Water-Supply-Assessments.
+In December 2018, the District's Governing Board determined in public meeting that regional water supply planning for Region II should continue.

-An informational RWSP public meeting was held in January 2019 followed by outreach to individual public supply and regional utilities through August 2019.
-Information regarding this Draft RWSP 2019 Update was sent to permittees, advertised, and posted on the District website.
-A technical and community-focused set of workshops are planned for October 2019.
+An informational Region II RWSP public meeting was held in January 2019 followed by outreach to individual public supply and regional utilities and other self-suppliers with requests to submit WSD projects.
+In September 2019 information regarding the Draft 2019 Region II RWSP and upcoming public meetings was sent to permittees, advertised, and posted on the District website.
+Two public workshops were held on October 3, 2019, and a public comment period remained open through October 30, 2019.